ieg-dhr/DigiKAR/docs/mobility-schema.md

-# Data schema mobility data
+# Schema mobility data

-The different analytical lenses for the Working package 3, Mobility data, follow a common data schema.
+The different analytical lenses of the mobility data, follow a common data schema.
-This page describes the data schema in detail.
+This page describes this schema in detail.

+The basis of every datum is an event, which is related to a person and a place.
-The columns can be grouped into the following categories, and are prefixed accordingly:
+Hence, we group the columns the following categories, and prefix them accordingly:

 - related to the event itself, prefix: `event_`
 - related to the primary person of that event, prefix: `person_`